saraa123/cookbook_project/README.md

 ## Overview

 This cookbook project looked at creating a responsive website that allowed a user to view recipes, but also to edit, delete and add new recipes.
+Recipes are sorted with the highest rated shown first, with the ability to change the ratings.
 I wanted to create a website that was simple and showcased my ability to connect to a mongo database successfully.

+As this cookbook doesn’t have username capability, but users do have the ability to delete recipes, I wanted to ensure that all the recipes in the database wouldn’t be deleted and the website would be left empty.
+Therefore I created a certain amount of recipes in mongoDB that couldn’t be deleted, however the rest of the recipes could.
+This was achieved by adding a hidden value for all recipes.

+For the sake of this project, I created headings so that I could clearly distinguish which recipes you could and couldn’t delete.

 ## UX and UI